 As Double Trouble drummer Chris Layton told me of first experiencing Stevie Ray Vaughan’s extraordinary guitar talent from outside an Austin nightclub, I had to smile.
-Like Chris, I had not actually seen the young blues guitarist either the first time I heard him play live, but the memory is burned into my mind.
-It was February 4, 1984 and I was part of the live network broadcast interviews of the myriad of performers at the annual Charlie Daniels Volunteer Jam backstage at Nashville’s War Memorial Auditorium.
+Like Chris, I had not actually seen the young blues guitarist either the first time I heard him play live, but the memory is burned into my mind nonetheless.
+It was February 4, 1984 and I was part of the live regional network broadcast interviews of the myriad of performers at the annual Charlie Daniels Volunteer Jam backstage at Nashville’s War Memorial Auditorium.
 Over ten years the Volunteer Jam had grown into an annual pilgrimage by the biggest names then in American rock music, featuring in one night the Charlie Daniels Band and guests including the Marshall Tucker Band, Lynyrd Skynyrd, Allman Brothers Band, the Outlaws, plus Billy Joel, Emmylou Harris, Ted Nugent, and James Brown!